pinguimbotsathome/ELECTRONICS---control_joystick/README.md

-## Here are the circuits and electronics require to control the joystick
+## Here are the circuits and electronics require to control the joystick and read data from wheel odometry